Fine Strip-Planked Boat Construction

 A guide to building small boats with wood strips and epoxy.

 In this six-day course, students will explore this method of construction while building two very different boat designs created by Nick.
-In the July course students will build the Nymph pack canoe and the Night Heron sea kayak.
-In the August course students will build the Mystic River tandem canoe and the microBootlegger recreational kayak.
-Nymph is a small, extremely lightweight, easy to handle double-paddle canoe.
-Night Heron is an elegant, high performance sea kayak design that has found a place in the permanent collection at the Museum of Modern Art in New York City.
-The Mystic River 17’ tandem canoe is a wonderful example of a classic woodstrip canoe with graceful lines and a beautiful recurved stem.
-The microBootlegger 17 is an open-cockpit tandem kayak with lines reminiscent of a 1920s mahogany runabout.
+In the July course students will build an Adirondack Guide Boat and the microBootlegger Sport sea kayak.
+The September course will be building the Mystic River tandem canoe and the microBootlegger tandem kayak.
+The Mystic River 17′ tandem canoe is a wonderful example of a classic wood-strip canoe with graceful lines and a beautiful recurved stem.
+The microBootlegger Sport is a 15′5″ x 23″ sea kayak with beautiful lines suitable for exploring lakes or heading out to sea.
+The tandem version is an elegant open-cockpit design suitable for relaxed paddling on a quiet lake or sheltered harbor.
+The Guide Boat is Nick’s own design based on the H. Dwight Grant guideboat VIRGINIA documented by John Gardner in 1963.
+Nick’s interpretation incorporates the older recurved stem pattern into a boat that rows easily and can carry a good load.
+You’ll be using standard strip-planking methods that do not include ribs, so the interior will be clean and smooth.
 All four of these boats will provide an excellent overview of the strip-planking process.

-Day One will have students fairing up the forms, shaping the inner stems, fabricating the kayak coaming and canoe backrest, and getting a start on the planking.
-Tuesday will have us continuing with planking, installing stems, and working on hatches and gunwales.
-Before you know it, we will start sanding the hull and deck and applying fiberglass on Wednesday.
-On Thursday, the kayak and canoe will come off the forms.
-After fairing the insides of the hulls, carbon-Kevlar hybrid fabric will be laid-up on the interiors.
-Come Friday, students will start finishing up the canoe while the hull and deck of the kayak are joined together.
+We’ll begin by fairing up the forms, shaping the inner stems, fabricating the kayak coaming and canoe backrest, and getting a start on the planking.
+Tuesday we’ll be planking, installing stems, and working on hatches and gunwales.
+Before you know it, we will start sanding the hull and deck and applying fiberglass sheathing.
+On Thursday, we’ll take the boats off the forms, then fair the insides of the hulls and sheathe the interiors.
+Come Friday, students will begin finishing the canoe while the hull and deck of the kayak are joined together.
 The class wraps up midday on Saturday with final fiberglass work and completion of details on both boats.